 Another important area is sharing of the transaction costs between the business and the investor.
 The transaction cost incurred by the investor including the cost of due diligence should be borne by the investor.
 In case the transaction succeeds, it will be an indirect pass- through cost.
 If the transaction fails, it will be the risk of the investor.
 It should be made clear between the investor and company how the cost of the transaction will be shared, accounted, etc. The success fee payable to the merger and acquisition consultants is the liability of the company and it makes impact on the the valuation of the company before investment (pre-money valuation).
 Hence, the investor should be informed of the structure of consultant fees at the advanced stages of negotiation.

-M&A process is carried out in a few chronological phases.
-Appointment of consultants, inception, identification of investors, deal structure, due diligence, closure, & integration are these phases.
+The M&A process is carried out in a few chronological phases.
+Appointment of consultants, inception, identification of investors, deal structure, due diligence, closure, & integration is these phases.

 There are two types of documents involved in a merger and acquisition transaction: 1.
 Existing documents of a company & 2.
 Documents prepared for the transaction.

 All the parties, including the consultants, whether new is old, how to study the existing documents of the company.
 Many of these documents are confidential.
 The company has to prepare an anonymous version of these documents advanced stage of negotiation is reached.

 Apart from the study of the existing documents, the main consultants and the management of the company have to prepare new set of documents as per the specific requirement of the transaction.
 Various kinds of reports, presentation, communication templates, apart from the financial model in excel and the business transfer agreement or the investment contract have to be prepared.

 1. Consulting proposal, agreement

 4. Profile of the client